JohnNLP/Knowledge-Graphs-for-Real-World-Rumour-Verification/README.md

 To run the code, run the files in the following order (the .pkl files generated save the output at each step of the process)

-It is very likely that the directory name for the dataset will need changing to run the code.
+It is very likely that the directory name for the dataset will need changing to run the code

 ===